stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-coding-assistants.md

 General-purpose models like ChatGPT and Claude have to be jacks of all trades, answering questions about baking sourdough bread one minute and debugging your React components the next.
 They have impressive breadth, but sometimes lack the depth needed for specialized coding tasks.

-Specialized tools like GitHub Copilot or Cursor are more like that colleague who eats, sleeps, and breathes code.
-They might not be able to help with your sourdough starter, but they've likely seen every React error under the sun.
+Specialized tools like GitHub Copilot or Cursor (with models like GPT/Claude/Gemini) are more like that colleague who eats, sleeps, and breathes code.
+They might not be able to help with your sourdough starter, but they're likely more fit to solve most React errors under the sun.

 The question becomes: do you want a Swiss Army knife that can help with documentation, code, testing, and explaining concepts?
 Or do you want a surgical scalpel that does one thing with incredible precision?